 • Ship manga with less care than others

-When they aren't running sales or coupons, Barnes and Noble and Books-A-Million are typically the most expensive places to buy manga from, because they commonly price their manga at full cover price.
-Right Stuf always has lower prices than these stores when it comes to normal everyday prices.
-But with manga constantly going out of stock nowadays, they are still good places to search for and buy manga.
+When they aren’t running sales or coupons, Barnes and Noble and Books-A-Million are typically the most expensive places to buy manga from, because they commonly price their manga at full cover price.

 Another great thing about buying from BAM and B&N is that you can choose the quality of the manga volumes you buy when you shop in-store, whereas you can't when you buy online.
 So if quality is something you care about, this is something you may want to consider.

-Barnes & Noble has a membership that gives you 10% off in-store and online (certain exclusions on online purchases may apply) with free shipping with no minimum purchase for $39.99 USD a year.
+Barnes & Noble has a membership that gives you 10% off in-store and online (certain exclusions on online purchases may apply) with free shipping with no minimum purchase for USD 39.99 a year.
 It used to be around $25 a year, but they have since increased the price.
-The 10% off discount used to not apply to online purchases, but it does now, which is nice.
+The 10% discount used to not apply to online purchases, but it does now, which is nice.

 Barnes & Noble also added a new feature to their rewards program called stamps.
 You can collect 1 stamp for every $10 spent on a purchase, so 10 stamps = a $5 reward.
-This gives Barnes & Noble's membership a slight edge over Books-A-Million's, which has a membership that gives you 10% off in-store and free shipping on all orders for $25 USD a year.
+This gives Barnes & Noble’s membership a slight edge over Books-A-Million’s, which has a membership that gives you 10% off in-store and free shipping on all orders for USD 25 a year.

 Both Barnes and Noble and Books-A-Million get exclusive manga releases also.
 For instance, Barnes and Noble released the Toyko Ghoul Monster Editions.